 What is CoolTone? | The New Body Contouring Treatment

-CoolTone is a new, innovative body contouring treatment that helps sculpt a more defined body for everyone.
-Since its release from the makers of CoolSculpting, maybe keep asking what is CoolTone?
+CoolTone is a new, innovative body contouring treatment that helps sculpt a more defined body.
+Since its release from the makers of CoolSculpting, people keep asking what is CoolTone?
 While its sister-treatment focuses on fat reduction, CoolTone focuses on building muscle definition.
-This FDA cleared procedure works to stimulate deep muscle tissues with intense contractions that help strengthen and tone the musclesis giving you a visibly more firm, sculpted body.
+This FDA cleared procedure works to stimulate deep muscle tissues with intense contractions that help strengthen and tone the muscles.
+The result is a visibly more firm, sculpted body.

-What Is Cool Tone? | Treatment Areas
+What Is Cool Tone able to treat?

 Cool Tone is FDA cleared to treat the following areas on the body: